 - People with CF will be screened and managed aggressively for complications of the disease, particularly CF-related diabetes (CFRD).

 - Patients and their families will be well supported by our CF healthcare professionals when facing decisions about transplantation and end-of-life care.

 Cystic Fibrosis Foundation Accreditation

 The Cystic Fibrosis Foundation is the world’s leader in the search for a cure for cystic fibrosis.
-St. Alexius Heart & Lung Clinic’s Cystic Fibrosis Center has been a Cystic Fibrosis Foundation accredited center for more than 25 years.
+CHI St. Alexius Health Heart & Lung Clinic’s Cystic Fibrosis Center has been a Cystic Fibrosis Foundation accredited center for more than 25 years.
 Our center undergoes thorough review by the CF Foundation’s Center Committee before it receives accreditation and funding.
 This review for accreditation occurs every year.

 Newborn Screening for CF

 Since Jan.
 1, 2006, the North Dakota newborn screening panel of tests includes a screening for cystic fibrosis.
 While newborn screening should identify approximately 99 percent of infants with cystic fibrosis, an occasional child will continue to be diagnosed only when clinical manifestations suggestive of cystic fibrosis develop.

 For more information on Cystic Fibrosis - click here .